-- (1) Be careful when 24 V power is supplied to the unit under the following conditions as inrush current may weld the contacts in place. - When 24 VDC power is directly controlled ON/OFF by a relay or other magnetic switch AND When heat capacity is low for the contacts of the magnetic switches used to control 24 VDC power
+- (1) When 24 V power is supplied to the unit, inrush current may weld the contacts in place under the following conditions.
+Be careful of it. - When 24 VDC power is directly controlled ON/OFF by a relay or other magnetic switch AND When heat capacity is low for the contacts of the magnetic switches used to control 24 VDC power